BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 ```
 These simple pre-condition ensure the useful constraint that we should never pay a negative amount of money (also a payment of zero does not make sense) and that the API cannot be used to transfer more than $100.0 USD.
 However, this is not entirely satisfactory as an agent could still erroneously transfer money, even if the amount is small.
 Further, the dollar amount is hard-coded into the API and does not allow for situational flexibility when the agent is operating in a different contexts/environments.

 Conveniently, programming languages have two well known concepts that support these needs – Scoped Dynamic Environments and Uniform Resource Identifiers (URIs).
-Scoped Dynamic Environments allow us to describe a set of ambient variables that are available to the agent during the execution of some code and URIs are a familiar and flexible (syntactic) way to describe permissions at a logical level – notably the underlying data representation is not exposed via the URI naming scheme.
-Thus, developers can use these to organically create a model of arbitrary resources and access controls (using Globs) that compactly describe the resources that
-an agent can access (and that are accessed by any given API call).
+Scoped Dynamic Environments allow us to describe a set of ambient variables that are available to the agent during the execution of some code and URIs are a familiar and flexible (syntactic) way to describe resources at a logical level – notably the underlying data representation is not exposed via the URI naming scheme.
+Thus, developers can use these to organically create a model of arbitrary resources and access controls (using Globs) that compactly describe the resources that an agent can access (and that are accessed by any given API call).
 ```
 api transfer(amt: USD, from: Account, payee: Account): Confirmation env ={